 This report describes the validation status of ATHLET, which is the best-estimate system thermal-hydraulics code for the simulation of operational, transient, design basis and design extension conditions without core degradation in nuclear reactors.
-ATHLET is part of the GRS system code package AC.
-This report is part of the overall documentation for the release AC 2021.
+ATHLET is part of the GRS system code package AC2.
+This report is part of the overall documentation for the release AC2 2023.

 This report starts with a brief overview of ATHLET.
 Then, the general validation strategy for ATHLET is described, the validation matrices for ATHLET are presented and the validation calculations on specific tests in these matrices are referenced.
 In addition, participations in International Standard Problems with ATHLET and DRUFAN, the ATHLET predecessor code, are briefly summarized.
 In a separate chapter, the quality assurance procedures for performing validation for ATHLET are explained in some detail.
-Thereafter, validation calculations on in total eleven facilities for the current release ATHLET 3.3.1 are presented and compared to experimental data and ATHLET 3.2.1 as well as ATHLET 3.3 results.
+Thereafter, validation calculations on in total twelve facilities for the current release ATHLET 3.4 are presented and compared to experimental data and ATHLET 3.3.1 results.
 Finally, guidance is given on performing uncertainty analyses with the GRS method with representative model input parameter uncertainties.

-Overall, ATHLET 3.3.1 has been demonstrated to be validated for safety analyses of LWR reactors (PWR including VVER and BWR).
-ATHLET 3.3.1 is also validated for analyses in the spent fuel pool of LWR reactors and most scenarios in pool-type research reactors.
-No claims on the validation status of ATHLET 3.3.1 for reactor designs with working fluids other than water are made.
+Overall, ATHLET 3.4 has been demonstrated to be validated for safety analyses of LWR reactors (PWR including VVER and BWR).
+ATHLET 3.4 is also validated for analyses in the spent fuel pool of LWR reactors and most scenarios in pool-type research reactors.
+No claims on the validation status of ATHLET 3.4 for reactor designs with working fluids other than water are made.